FinnMag/oopCA22/README.md

 My audio visualisation is a cycle of different shapes, colours and spirals that change depending on the beat of a song which I think is quite unique as the visualisation can change slightly when a different song is imported.
 This is done by having different scenes being played whenever a drum, beat, snare or even white noise is played throughout a song which ends up giving a very cool, fun and almost hypnotising aesthetic to the entire audio visualiser!
 ![YarisVisual](https://user-images.githubusercontent.com/72357455/167223860-00639f35-b0e6-46f8-9e6c-1835679fc9d7.png)

+### Aleksey
+My visualisation consists of a big *eye* with occasional poison particles during the chorus of the song.
+The whites of the eye are responsive to the music with its *Iris* being a *trippy* pattern which distorts your vision after staring into the centre for some time.
+The user can choose to lock into the visual in order to get deeper into the eye or move away from it.

 ### Finn
 For my visualiser I wanted to try and utilise some kind of fractals.
 I decided to use tree fractals generated circularly around a point which would alter themselves